Australian Greens

 The party was formed in 1992 as a confederation of eight state and territorial parties.
-In their early years the party was largely built around the personality of well-known Tasmanian politician Bob Brown, before expanding its representation substantially in the early part of the 21st century.
+In their early years, the party was largely built around the personality of well-known Tasmanian politician Bob Brown, before expanding its representation substantially in the early part of the 21st century.
 The party cites four core values as its ideology, namely ecological sustainability, social justice, grassroots democracy, and peace and non-violence.
-The party's origins can be traced to early environmental movement in Australia, the Franklin Dam controversy, the Green bans, and the nuclear disarmament movement.
+The party's origins can be traced to the early environmental movement in Australia, the Franklin Dam controversy, the Green bans, and the nuclear disarmament movement.
 The party began with the United Tasmania Group, one of the first green parties in the world.

-Following the 2022 Australian federal election, the Australian Greens had twelve senators and four members in the lower house, and as of 2020 had over 15,000 party members.
+At the 2025 federal election, the Greens lost 3 of their previous 4 representatives in the House of Representatives and retained all 11 of their senate seats.
+In 2020, the party had ~15,000 members.

 History

 Formation

 The origins of the Australian Greens can be traced to the early environmental movement in Australia and the formation of the United Tasmania Group, one of the first green parties in the world, but also the nuclear disarmament movement in Western Australia and sections of the industrial left in New South Wales who were inspired by the Builders Labourers Federation Green bans in Sydney.
 Co-ordination between environmentalist groups occurred in the 1980s with various significant protests.
 Key people involved in these campaigns included Bob Brown and Christine Milne, who went on to contest and win seats in the Parliament of Tasmania and eventually form the Tasmanian Greens.
 Both Brown and Milne subsequently became leaders of the federal party.

 The formation of the federal party in 1992 brought together over a dozen green groups, from state and local organisations, some of which had existed for 20 years.
-Following formation of the national party in 1992, regional emphasis variations remained within the Greens, with members of the "industrial left" remaining a presence in the New South Wales branch.
+Following the formation of the national party in 1992, regional emphasis variations remained within the Greens, with members of the "industrial left" remaining a presence in the New South Wales branch.
 Brown resigned from the Tasmanian Parliament in 1993, and in 1996 he was elected as a senator for Tasmania, the first elected as an Australian Greens candidate.

-Initially the most successful Greens group during this period was The Greens (WA), at that time still a separate organisation from the Australian Greens.
+Initially, the most successful Greens group during this period was The Greens (WA), which was still a separate organisation from the Australian Greens at the time.
 Vallentine was succeeded by Christabel Chamarette in 1992, and she was joined by Dee Margetts in 1993.
-But Chamarette was defeated in the 1996 federal election.
+However, Chamarette was defeated in the 1996 federal election.
 Margetts lost her seat in the 1998 federal election, leaving Brown as the sole Australian Greens senator.